Curtis Walker (American football)

 Curtis Walker (born c.
 1971) is an American former college football coach.
 He was the head football coach for Catawba College from 2013 to 2022 and North Charleston High School in 2023.
 He also coached for Salisbury High School, Coastal Carolina, and Western Carolina.
 He played college football for Catawba as a linebacker.

 Personal life

-Walker's son, Jalon Walker, was an All-American linebacker for Georgia who was drafted in the first round of the 2025 NFL draft to the Atlanta Falcons.
+Walker's son, Jalon Walker, was an All-American linebacker for Georgia who was drafted 15th overall in the first round of the 2025 NFL draft to the Atlanta Falcons.